The Iberian peninsular is famous for its population of Azure-winged Magpies, which can be surprisingly tame at times. Photo: James Lidster

 There is no other Mediterranean, or indeed European country that offers such a wealth of birdwatching as Spain and this comprehensive tour is designed to take in the very best birdwatching the country can provide.
 We’ll travel almost the entire length of this fascinating land, beginning with the extensive lagoons and wetlands surrounding the old town of Jerez before moving on to the famous Coto Doñana to look for its equally famous birds and then visiting Extremadura, home to the highest concentration of raptors in Europe, in addition to its bustards and sandgrouse.
 From there we’ll make our first visit to the mountains, where Bluethroats and Rock Thrush sing from extensive golden stands of broom, before venturing into the open steppe habitats of northern Spain that are home to a suite of special birds including the elusive Dupont’s Lark, before ending our tour amidst the splendour of the forests and limestone crags of the Picos de Europa.
 Along the way we’ll encounter sleepy villages and shady olive groves, and see parts of Spanish life that so many tourists miss in their headlong dash to the coast.

-Day 1: Our tour begins with a flight from London to Malaga from where we’ll transfer to our hotel.
+Day 1: Our tour begins with a flight from London to Malaga airport.
+We will begin our 140 mile drive towards Jerez.
 The journey to the hotel takes us past one of the most famous migration routes in the world, the Strait of Gibraltar, and depending on the weather conditions we’ll break our journey at various migration watch points along the way.
 Although the bulk of the bird migration will have passed, we should still see small numbers of Booted and Short-toed Eagles, Griffon Vultures, Black Kites and maybe the very first returning Honey-buzzards - the latter species having spent the previous year in western Africa before returning, in their third year, to breed in Europe.
 Migrant passerines may also be present and we may see both Pied and Spotted Flycatchers, Subalpine Warbler, or groups of European Bee-eaters making their way north.
 Night near Zahara.

 Day 2: The shallow lagoons around Jerez play host to one of the country’s special birds, White-headed Duck.
 This will be our main target species for the day, but the first full day in a new country is always exciting and new species will come thick and fast.
 Wet fields, saltpans and small lagoons should hold herons, including both Purple and Squacco while Slender-billed Gulls grace the salinas and White Storks, Gull-billed Terns and yet more raptors are almost sure to feature.
 The White-headed Ducks can be on several small lakes, which also play host to Red-crested Pochard and in most years even Marbled Duck.
 The nearby woodland and scrub holds Melodious and Sardinian Warblers, Crested Tits, and Short-toed Treecreepers.
 On the way back to our hotel we’ll divert from the main road to check out one of Europe’s rarest breeding species, Little Swift, a common bird throughout Africa that has a toehold in Spain.
 Night near Zahara.